cofoundry-cms/Cofoundry.Docs/src/Framework/Data Access/CQS.md

 You can execute queries using an instance of `IQueryExecutor`  using `queryExecutor.ExecuteAsync(query)`, this will automatically lookup the handler and run it, providing the contextual information needed to run the query.

+It's often simpler to access the query executor through [`IContentRepository`](/content-management/accessing-data-programatically) or  [`IDomainRepository`](idomainrepository) using `repository.ExecuteQueryAsync(query)`.

 ## Commands

 Commands work in a similar way to queries, first we define a class that implements `ICommand` and then a handler that implements `IAsyncCommandHandler`.
-Similarly we have an executor for commands called `ICommandExecutor`.
+Similarly we have an executor for commands called `ICommandExecutor` which can also be accessed through [`IContentRepository`](/content-management/accessing-data-programatically) or  [`IDomainRepository`](idomainrepository) using `repository.ExecuteCommandAsync(command)`.

 Commands should never return data, which would break the CQS principle.
 If you need data after a command has been executed, make another query.
 We have one exception to the rule which is you may return an id when a new entity is created - you can then use this id to perform a query to get any additional data you might want.
 When returning an output value, create a property on the command named with the prefix *Output* e.g. *OutputUserId* and give it an `[OutputValue]` attribute, which will ensure the value has been set by the command handler.